Compatibility After Effects Please check exact version compatibility under the "COMPATIBILITY" tab below

-Masktracker+ analyzes the movement of a mask and reconstructs the tracking data from it.
-Therefore, it works with any masks, no matter whether they are
+Masktracker+ analyzes the movement of a mask and reconstructs the tracking data from it, so it works with any masks, whether they are:

-- tracked with the After Effects mask tracker (which is included in AE CC and newer versions)
+- tracked with the After Effects mask tracker (included in AE CC and newer versions)

 - pasted from mocha